- Minimum system requirements

 - GD PHP Library

-As of PHP 5.5, some OS distributions may require you to manually install the PHP JSON extension.
-When using Ubuntu, this can be done via
+Some OS distributions may require you to manually install the PHP JSON and XML extensions.
+For example, when using Ubuntu this can be done via

 When using the SQL Server database engine, you will need to install the group concatenation user-defined aggregate.